GeorgianaUrsea/Final-Project/README.md

 <h3>1.4 Test Design</h3>

-Functional test cases were created in Zephyr Squad.
+-Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test cases can be accessed here:

 [Test_Cases.pdf](https://github.com/GeorgianaUrsea/Final-Project/files/14724168/Test_Cases.pdf)